AI-4-SE/CfgNet-A-Framework-for-Tracking-Equality-Based-Configuration-Dependencies-Across-a-Software-Project/README.md

 In total, we manually inspected [883 Modified Option Conflicts](data/commit_analysis/conflict_inspection/reviewed/), annotated 785 (89 %) conflicts with yes, 98 (11 %) with no, and classified the conflicts into different categories based on their ratings and the involved configuration types.

 Our results demonstrate our current implementation, which includes nine technology plugins and a general linker, can find hundreds of potential configuration conflicts in software projects, showing that configuration dependencies occur and matter in practice.
-Especially, the high number of afftected software projects and the manual analysis with about 89~% true positives indicate not only the relevance of our approach for real-world software projects, but also its applicability already in its current state.
+Especially, the high number of affected software projects and the manual analysis with about 89~% true positives indicate not only the relevance of our approach for real-world software projects, but also its applicability already in its current state.
 In addition, we found that the false positives can be mainly traced back to the implementation of plugins due to a lack of domain knowledge and tracking of unnecessary options.
 This confirms that plugins are the key success factor for our approach, as they not only determine how much information a network contain, but also support the linking process by providing type information for configuration options.